Beta Zeta Chapter, Phi Theta Kappa

 Significant dates in PTK history are:

-Today, some 75,000 students, male and female, are initiated annually by the 1,100 member chapters, located in all 50 states, U.S. territorial possessions and university extensions abroad.
+In 2018, PTK celebrated its 100th anniversary, and has grown to over three million members, male and female, in all 50 states, U.S. territorial possessions and university extensions abroad.
 They come from all types of backgrounds and have various educational goals.

 To be eligible for membership, a student must have completed one long-term semester at Paris Junior College; must have accumulated 12 semester hours (exclusive of developmental courses); and must have a grade point average of 3.5, and be within the upper scholastic 10 percent of the regularly enrolled student body.